awsdocs/amazon-sagemaker-developer-guide/doc_source/image-classification-tensorflow.md

 ## Image Classification \- TensorFlow sample notebooks<a name="IC-TF-sample-notebooks"></a>

-For more information about how to use the SageMaker Image Classification \- TensorFlow algorithm for transfer learning on custom dataset, see the [Introduction to SageMaker TensorFlow \- Image Classification](https://github.com/aws/amazon-sagemaker-examples/blob/main/introduction_to_amazon_algorithms/image_classification_tensorflow/Amazon_TensorFlow_Image_Classification.ipynb) notebook\.
+For more information about how to use the SageMaker Image Classification \- TensorFlow algorithm for transfer learning on a custom dataset, see the [Introduction to SageMaker TensorFlow \- Image Classification](https://github.com/aws/amazon-sagemaker-examples/blob/main/introduction_to_amazon_algorithms/image_classification_tensorflow/Amazon_TensorFlow_Image_Classification.ipynb) notebook\.

 For instructions how to create and access Jupyter notebook instances that you can use to run the example in SageMaker, see [Use Amazon SageMaker Notebook Instances](nbi.md)\.
 After you have created a notebook instance and opened it, select the **SageMaker Examples** tab to see a list of all the SageMaker samples\.
 To open a notebook, choose its **Use** tab and choose **Create copy**\.